muflone/watchpage/README.md

   - `REPLACE`: replace from the item the specified text with a new pattern (specified using `WITH:`)
   - `REVERSE`: reverse the item text
+  - `UPPER`: makes the text uppercase
+  - `LOWER`: makes the text lowercase
   - `REGEX_REPLACE`: replace from the item a pattern using a regular expression with a new pattern (specified using `WITH:`)
   - `REGEX_SEARCH`: return the first regular expression match